ccris02/1kvDASH/README.md

  ![image](https://user-images.githubusercontent.com/66147586/152936174-eb7bacdf-e610-4b6f-b440-542d170c9c09.png)

-## 6. Dashboard Ticks
+## 6. Dashboard Refresh
-Dashboard is set to not refresh unless you select the refresh button, this can be changed to refresh every ```(30sec, 1min, 5min,15min, 30min, 1hr, 2hr, 1day)```
+Dashboard is set to not refresh unless you select the refresh button, this can be changed to refresh every ```(30sec, 1min, 5min, 15min, 30min, 1hr, 2hr, 1day)```

 I don't want to waste Will's resources if I don't need to.